humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-19-css-media-queries-in-javascript-part-2.md

 ## To polyfill or not?

 When I first looked at `matchMedia()`, I did so with the intent of creating a polyfill.
 Paul Irish<sup>[5]</sup> implemented a polyfill using a technique similar to the one I described in my last post (and gave me credit for it, thanks Paul!).
 Paul Hayes then forked<sup>[6]</sup> his work to create a polyfill with rudimentary listener support based on a very ingenuous use of CSS transitions to detect changes.
 However, as it relies on CSS transitions, the listener support is limited to browsers with CSS transition support.
-That, coupled with the fact that calling `matches` doesn&#8217;t requery the browser state, and the bugs in both Firefox and WebKit, led me to believe that building a polyfill wasn&#8217;t the right approach.
+That, coupled with the fact that calling `matches` doesn't requery the browser state, and the bugs in both Firefox and WebKit, led me to believe that building a polyfill wasn't the right approach.
 After all, how can you polyfill appropriately when there are such obvious bugs in the real implementations that need fixing?

 My approach was to create a facade to wrap this behavior in an API where I could smooth out the issues.
 Of course, I chose to implement the API as a YUI Gallery module<sup>[7]</sup> called `gallery-media`.
 The API is very simple and consists of two methods.
 The first is `Y.Media.matches()`, which takes a media query string and returns true if the media matches and false if not.
 No need to keep track of any objects, just get the info: